ONSdigital/ras-secure-message/API.md

 `GET /health/details`

 Returns more detailed information about secure message including some of the environment variables.
-This can be useful in determining JWT errors since it shows SM_JWT_ENCRYPT values.
 Bypasses all aspects of the JWT.

 #### Example JSON Response